halcy/notificat/README.md

+# notificat.py

-notificat.py - prints mastodon webpushes to console
+Prints mastodon webpushes to console

 Adjust settings in the script file.
 Password is prompted on first login.